cawasser/rccst/docs/data-push.md

 WebsocketServer to every data-source, but using core.async as a "common carrier" is cleaner.
 Each "end" only needs to know of core.async, rather that the actual implementor on either side.

+This is the implementation the dashboard-clj developers chose for providing "reactive" updates.

 ##### Pros